 You may have thought that metal roofs were just for barns, silos, and commercial buildings.
 And if this were 1990, you would have been right.

-But in 2024, metal roofs are a viable option for residential buildings.
+Today, metal roofs are a viable option for residential buildings.
 There are many benefits to metal roofing, including:

 Eco-Friendly